mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-Design-and-GPO-Enforcement/README.md

 ![OU structure](screenshots/lab-04-01-ou-structure.png)

-This created a clean structure for future identity lifecycle and access management labs.
+This established a logical structure for future identity lifecycle and access-management workflows.

 ---

-### 2. Computer OU Structure Created
+### 2. Created the Computer OU Structure

-The Computers OU was organized into separate endpoint categories.
+The Computers OU was divided into separate endpoint categories.

-Created OUs:

 ```text
 Workstations